Vietnamese Pork Lettuce Wraps with Ginger Lime Dressing

 Remove the pork from the refrigerator a half hour before you are ready to cook.

 Cook the pork over a medium-high grill, in a lightly greased heavy skillet over medium-high heat, or under a broiler until the center of the meat is pale pink and registers 150 degrees with an instant-read thermometer.
+This will take 20 to 25 minutes.

 Remove from heat and rest for 10 minutes.